Buprenorphine Slightly Less Risky than Methadone for Fetal Malformation

 Changed

-Disclosures: This study did not disclose any funding.
+Disclosures: This study was funded by Eli Lilly and Company.
 The authors declared no conflicts of interest.

 Publications